-For Sumo, you get the list builder app and can opt for various types of sign-up forms on your web pages.
+For Sumo, you get a list builder app and can opt for various types of sign-up forms.
 But to truly integrate the forms with your email, you’ll need either Zapier rules (Zapier is an app to master) or use Mailchimp or Aweber.
-You soon get the ‘upgrade now’ reminder, and the upgrade is about $280.
+You’ll soon get the ‘upgrade now’ reminder, and the upgrade is about $280.
 I just use the free one and it’s fine.

 Author Blog Summary

 - Use WordPress on a self-hosted domain (e.g. yourname.com, yourbrand.com.au)

-- Use it to steadily promote books, social share your own articles, and upload a media kit (high res photos of both YOU and the book/s)
+- Blog to steadily promote books, social share your articles, and upload a media kit (high res photos of both YOU and the book/s)

-- Use your domain name at the bottom of every press release.
+- Put your domain name at the bottom of every press release.

-- Put your name URL on business card, LinkedIn and on email signature.
+- Designing… put your name URL on business card, LinkedIn and on email signature.
 I recommend Canva Business Cards.

-- Start with a smaller plan, like Cloud Hatchling or Hostgator Cloud Starter — but if in the budget, choose the SSL option, so both Google bots and people see the secure lock.
+- Start with a smaller plan, but always choose one with a SSL option, so both Google bots and people see the secure lock.

 - Always get expert help when you’re out of your depth.
 Try PeoplePerHour.com or TheFreelance Collective.com.au.

 - Use an easy page builder to design your website a bit better.
 It should come with your theme.
 Sliders are optional.

-- Get an author web banner made – it will make your blog look customised straight away.
+- Get an author web banner made – once installed, it will make your blog look customised straight away.

 - Capture your visitors with an opt-in form (e.g. Sumo) and an offer of a free chapter or email course.
 Make sure the opt-in form SLIDES in, POPS up, or FLIES down.
 Nobody elects to just sign up.